-This boiler operates with a non-positive flue vent pressure and with a vent gas temperature at least $140^{\circ}F$ above its dew point.
-These flue conditions correspond to Category I as defined in Part IV of ANSI Z21.13, latest edition.
-This boiler is suitable for use with Type B gas vent.
-As such it may also be used with Type L gas vent or an appropriately sized chimney.
-If local codes (CAN/CGA-B149) specifically prohibit the use of B-vent without a draft hood, the alternative is usually single wall metapipe.
+This boiler operates with a non-positive flue vent pressure and with a vent gas temperature at least 140°F above its dew point.
+These flue conditions correspond to Category I as defined on Part IV of ANSI Z21.13, latest edition.
+This boiler is suitable for use with Type "B" vent.
+It is certified for use with a Type "B" vent by the Canadian Gas Association (C.G.A.).

 Consult your local vent supplier for correct vent sizing and structural support requirements.
 Vent diameter is dictated by the length and height of horizontal and vertical portions of the vent installation and the materials of construction.
-Correct sizing should provide a zero to slightly negative pressure (less than 0.1 inches of water column) at the boiler flue outlet with a stack temperature of $280^{\rm OF}.$
+Correct sizing should provide a zero to slightly negative pressure (less than 0.1 inches of water column) at the boiler flue outlet with a stack temperature of 280°F.